-As investors, we're always looking for ways to get ahead of trends, and this is a trend to capitalize on.
+As investors, we're always looking for ways to get ahead of trends.

 In the past, getting into the agriculture industry was an arduous process.
 Purchasing farmland, raising crops, harvesting, and going to market made farming a lifestyle of hard work.

 However, thanks to modern innovations, there are now a multitude of ways to profit from the growing need for food.
 One of which is to invest in a partial share of a fully-managed farm.

 Readers of the blog will know many of the benefits of investing in farmland, however, investing in a farming operation is different.
 When you invest in a farm, you both benefit from owning the land and from the harvest.